wpatoolkit/10-Hex-Generator/README.md

 Offers significant time savings but with a higher risk of failure by using tighter differentials (the total distance between characters).<br>

 `-evenonly`<br>
-Will only output even numbers<br>
+Will only output even numbers.<br>

 `-oddonly`<br>
-Will only output odd numbers<br>
+Will only output odd numbers.<br>

 `-random`<br>
-Will randomize its output while still maintaining rules<br>
+Will randomize its output while still maintaining rules.<br>

 `-lower`<br>
-Forces all output to be lowercase<br>
+Forces all output to be lowercase (this is the default).<br>

 `-upper`<br>
-Forces all output to be uppercase<br>
+Forces all output to be uppercase.<br>

 `-len8`<br>
-Only outputs 8-length hex digits<br>
+Only outputs 8-length hex digits.<br>

 `-len9`<br>
-Only outputs 9-length hex digits<br>
+Only outputs 9-length hex digits.<br>

 `-no0`<br>
-Ignores all combinations which have a 0 in them<br>
+Ignores all combinations which have a 0 in them.<br>

 `-no1`<br>
-Ignores all combinations which have a 1 in them<br>
+Ignores all combinations which have a 1 in them.<br>

 `-no01`<br>
-Ignores all combinations which have a 0 or a 1 in them<br>
+Ignores all combinations which have a 0 or a 1 in them.<br>

 `-Xuniques`<br>
-Only outputs combinations which have X unique characters in them (typically 6, 7, 8 or 9)<br>
+Only outputs combinations which have X unique characters in them (typically 6, 7, 8 or 9).<br>

 `-Xminuniques`<br>
 Only outputs combinations which have a minimum of X unique characters in them.<br>